jonedavis/twilio-saasmart-demo/README.md

 # Send notifications on different channels with Twilio and SendGrid.

 This repository demonstrates how to send notifications over SMS, WhatsApp, Voice (calls), and Email.

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+Then an Express server was added in the `server` directory.
+The server is proxied via the `proxy` key in `package.json`.

 ### Requirements:
 1. [Twilio Account](https://www.twilio.com/console)